 - Board-certified emergency physicians—Our Emergency Department is staffed by board-certified/board-eligible emergency physicians, dedicated emergency medicine nurses and certified physician assistants 24 hours a day.

 - Stroke center certified by New York State—Staten Island University Hospital is one of 11 hospitals within Northwell Health to receive the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Quality Achievement Awards.
 The awards recognize the hospitals' commitment and successes in implementing a higher standard of stroke care to ensure that stroke patients receive treatment in accordance with the latest evidence-based guidelines.
 Staten Island University Hospital was recognized for achieving 85 percent or higher adherence to all Stroke Performance indicators for 12 consecutive months and received the 2011 Gold Plus Award.

 - 911 receiving hospital—The Emergency Department is a 911 receiving hospital for both FDNY and voluntary ambulance services.

-- Urgent care fast-track area—This fast-track unit at Staten Island University Hospital's Emergency Medicine Department allows patients with minor illnesses or injuries to be treated rapidly in an environment appropriate to the severity of their illness.
-Open 24 hours a day, seven days a week, our seven-bed unit is staffed by an attending emergency physician and by attending doctors, residents, physician assistants and nurse practitioners.
+- Acute care fast-track area—This fast-track unit at Staten Island University Hospital's Emergency Medicine Department allows patients with minor illnesses or injuries to be treated rapidly in an environment appropriate to the severity of their illness.
+Open 24 hours a day, seven days a week, our seven-bed unit is staffed by attending physicians and physician assistants.